At Least 5 Dead As Fires Engulf Los Angeles; Biden Cancels Italy Trip, Evacuation Order Imposed On Hollywood

 Los Angeles: At least five people have been killed in wildfires rampaging around Los Angeles, officials said Wednesday, with firefighters overwhelmed by the speed and ferocity of multiple blazes -- including in Hollywood.

-Up to 1,500 buildings have burnt in fires that have broken out around America's second-biggest city, forcing over 100,000 people from their homes.
+Up to 1,500 buildings have burned in fires wreaking havoc around America's second-biggest city, forcing over 100,000 people from their homes.

-Hurricane-force winds whipped up fireballs that leapt from house to house in the upmarket Pacific Palisades area, incinerating a swathe of California's most desirable real estate favoured by Hollywood celebrities.
+Hurricane-force winds whipped up fireballs that leapt from house to house, incinerating swathes of California's most desirable real estate.

-On Wednesday evening, a new fire erupted in the Hollywood Hills, just a few hundred meters (yards) from the storied Hollywood Boulevard, sparking an evacuation order for the world's entertainment capital.

-Los Angeles County Fire Chief Anthony Marrone said his crews were overwhelmed by the scale and speed of the unfolding disasters.
+Los Angeles County Fire Chief Anthony Marrone said his crews were struggling with the scale and speed of the unfolding disasters.

 "We're doing the very best we can.
 But no, we don't have enough fire personnel in LA County between all the departments to handle this," he said.